 And just like that, your birthday is a month away.
-But after schlepping 28 of your friends in a bus to Medieval Times last year and sending one friend to the ER because of a previously unknown horse allergy, you’ve already decided to keep it low-key this year.
+But after schlepping 28 of your friends in a bus to Medieval Times a few years ago and sending one friend to the ER because of a previously unknown horse allergy, you’ve already decided to keep it low-key this year.
 Maybe you’ll have a few IPAs with your favorite coworker, or just put a roast in the oven and call your cousin the day of to come over and eat it with you.
 That sounds fun.

-The trick to making a big group work at Jones is skipping the main dining room area and taking over the back cafe space that’s far more casual and feels more like you’re in a highway diner than an Italian restaurant in West Hollywood.
+The trick to making a big group work at Jones is skipping the main dining room area and taking over the back cafe space that’s far more casual and feels more like you’re in a highway diner in Jersey than an Italian restaurant in West Hollywood.
 Because the room is slightly removed from the rest of the restaurant, it serves almost as semi-private dining if your group is big enough.
-Which it handy, because you accidentally/not accidentally invited your entire yoga class today.
+Which is handy, because you accidentally/not accidentally invited your entire yoga class today.
 Then go to town on all the martinis, chopped salads, and skillet spaghettis you and your friends can handle.
 Don’t forget the apple pie at the end.

 Korean BBQ is always a great option for a birthday dinner, and Magal continues to be one of our favorites in Koreatown.
 This industrial spot on 8th Street strikes a great balance between the rowdiness of nearby Ahgassi and the high-quality meat you find at Parks.
 While you’ll certainly leave happy if you go all-in on combination platters, we actually recommend ordering mostly a la carte here - you get better cuts of meat for the same amount of money.
 Focus on the marinated beef options and then add in any pork dish that catches your eye.
 And do your best to not fill up on the banchan - it’s some of the best in the neighborhood.